-he DASH Supportive Housing Program is a federally-funded program in Durham County that provides rental assistance and supportive services to assist the most vulnerable households with an adult family member with a disability move from homelessness to affordable permanent housing.
+The DASH supportive housing program is a federally-funded program in Durham County that provides rental assistance and supportive services to help the most vulnerable households with an adult family member who has a disability move from homelessness to affordable permanent housing.
 The program links participants to independent, affordable housing opportunities and provides access to supportive services including care coordination, medication management, life skills training, tenancy and budgeting training, behavioral health counseling, and transportation and vocational services to increase housing stability, increase income opportunities and obtain greater self-sufficiency.

 The DASH program follows the guidelines for residency established in Entry Point Durham’s service prioritization.
 Applicants to the DASH program must meet the HUD eligibility standard for being chronically homeless.
 The head of household must be an adult with a documented long-term disabling condition.

 Section A: Eligible Participants (Who Can Be Housed)